haraGADygyl/shipments-api/README.md

   }
 ```

-Make and run all migrations
+Create a new database called 'shipments', then make and run all migrations

 ```bash
   python manage.py makemigrations